-a) Amendment to IAS 37, Onerous Contracts - Cost of Fulfilling a Contract b) Reference to the Conceptual Framework - Amendments to IFRS 3
+a) Amendment to IAS 37, Onerous Contracts - Cost of Fulfilling a Contract

 The amendments specify that the 'cost of fulfilling' a contract comprises the 'costs that relate directly to the contract'.
-Costs that relate directly to a contract can either be incremental costs of fulfilling that contract or an allocation of other costs that relate directly to fulfilling contracts.
+Costs that relate directly to a contract can either be incremental costs of fulfilling that contract (examples would be direct labour, materials) or an allocation of other costs that relate directly to fulfilling contracts (an example would be the allocation of the depreciation charge for an item of property, plant and equipment used in fulfilling the contract).